 The town of Cardigan was established in 1110 as an important trading point for woolen cloth (exported to Arras in France for use in the weaving of tapestries) and wine.
 Developed around the Norman castle built in the late 11th or early 12th century, by Elizabethan times, Cardigan had grown into one of the most important ports in Wales.

 Cardigan is an anglicization of the Welsh Ceredigion (“Ceredig’s land”), which refers to the surrounding territory belonging to the castle.
 Ceredig was supposedly one of the sons of Cunedda Wledig, who invaded from the north to recover lands in Roman Britain from invading Irishmen in late antiquity.

-Rhys ap Gruffydd fortified the town and in 1176 instituted the first eisteddfod, a cultural tournament, with contestants coming from all over the British Isles to compete for chairs in music and poetry.
+Rhys ap Gruffydd fortified the town.
+In 1176 instituted the first eisteddfod, a cultural tournament, with contestants from all over the British Isles to compete for chairs in music and poetry.

 What to See

 Cardigan Castle is a Grade I listed building dating back to the late 11th-century, rebuilding in 1244.
 In 1176 the first recorded eisteddfod was held at the castle.
 After falling into disrepair, the castle was restored in the early 2000s and opened to the public in 2015.